 Economic Impact: California’s $8 billion economic engine

-A new independent economic impact study on USC shows that the university is one of California’s strongest economic engines.
+A 2017 independent economic impact study on USC showed that the university is one of California’s strongest economic engines.
 The study found that USC spurs $8 billion annually in economic activity in the Los Angeles region and California.
-The snapshot indicates the university will contribute well more than $80 billion to the economy over the next decade.
+The snapshot indicates the university will contribute more than $80 billion to the economy over the next decade.

 According to the analysis, conducted by Beacon Economics, USC generated: